Biography

 has been a professional photographer

-ever since she discovered that *shooting people was much more fun than
+ever since she discovered that photographing people & other animals was much more fun than

 working.